CosmicScale/PSBBN-Definitive-English-Patch/README.md

 - Offers the option to apply a HDTV fix for PS1 games, useful for users with a TV that does not support 240p
 - Offers the option to [synchronise](#synchronize-all-games-and-apps) the games and apps on your PC with your PS2's drive, or to [add additional](#add-additional-games-and-apps) games and apps
 - Automatically converts PS2 games in `BIN/CUE` format to `ISO` when placed in the `CD` folder on your PC, and PS1 games in `BIN/CUE` format to `VCD` when placed in the `POPS` folder on your PC
 - Creates [Virtual Memory Cards (VMCs)](#popstarter-and-virtual-memory-cards) for all PS1 games.
-Creates VMC Groups for for games that can interact with each other's save data
+Creates VMC Groups for games that can interact with each other's save data
 - Creates all assets including meta-data, artwork and icons for all your games/apps:
   - Downloads artwork for the PSBBN [Game Collection](#game-collection) from the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database) or IGN if not found in the database
   - Automatically contributes game artwork downloaded from IGN and reports missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database)